teyenc/go-redpanda-streaming-api/README.md

 # Run benchmark
 go test -v -run=XXX -bench=BenchmarkStreamPerformance ./tests
 ```
-At this point you should see a lot of logs in the terminal that start the server
+At this point you should see a lot of logs in the terminal that start the server.

-This should be done in about 90 seconds, depending on the machine you use
+This should be done in about 90 seconds, depending on the machine you use.

 ## Performance Metrics